 (2) intentionally or knowingly threatens another with imminent bodily injury, including the person’s spouse; OR

 (3) intentionally or knowingly causes physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative.

 UNDERSTANDING CRIMINAL CHARGES FOR ASSAULT

 People accused of assault have multiple criminal defense options.
 If you’ve been charged, you should immediately consult a Georgetown criminal defense attorney to discuss possible ways to avoid prosecution or conviction.
 I have a great deal of experience representing clients who are facing such charges.
-In most instances, even if the victim doesn’t want to press charges, the state will take over and move forward with the prosecution.
+In most instances, even if the alleged victim doesn’t want to press charges, the state will take over and move forward with the prosecution.
 In some instances, attending certain classes or taking other proactive steps may convince the prosecutor to dismiss or reduce the charges against you.
-There may also be issues with the reliability of the evidence, which often includes pictures, video and/or audio and signed statements made by the victim.
-I will carefully examine the details of your case so I can recommend the criminal defense strategy that is right for you.
+There may also be issues with the reliability of the evidence, which often includes pictures, video and/or audio and signed statements made by the alleged victim.
+As your assault attorney in Williamson county I will carefully examine the details of your case so I can recommend the criminal defense strategy that is right for you.

 PRE-TRIAL INTERVENTION OPTION

 There are many options available to you if you are dealing with criminal charges.
 You might qualify for a special program in Williamson County called the Pre-Trial Intervention Program.
 This is a six-month program that is only an option for first-time offenders.
 Under this program, you are able to avoid prosecution if you abide by the law and follow all the other terms of the program.
 Additionally, if you are accepted and complete the program successfully, your charge will be dismissed and you will be eligible to expunge the arrest and charge from your record.